aurelia/binding/doc/article/en-US/binding-value-converters.md

   <source-code src="example/binding-value-converters/date-and-number/app.js"></source-code>
 </au-demo>

-Ideally the date would be in a more readable format and the amount would be formatted as currency.
+Ideally, the date would be in a more readable format and the amount would be formatted as currency.
 One solution to this problem would be to compute the formatted values and expose them as properties of the view-model.
-This is certainly a valid approach however defining extra properties and methods in your models can get messy, especially when you need to keep the formatted values in sync when the original property value change.
-Fortunately Aurelia has a feature that makes solving this problem quite easy...
+This is certainly a valid approach; however, defining extra properties and methods in your models can get messy, especially when you need to keep the formatted values in sync when the original property value change.
+Fortunately, Aurelia has a feature that makes solving this problem quite easy.

 ## [Value Converters](aurelia-doc://section/2/version/1.0.0)

 > A value converter is a class whose responsibility is to convert view-model values into values that are appropriate to display in the view *and visa-versa*.

-Most commonly you'll be creating value converters that translate model data to a format suitable for the view however there are situations where you'll need to convert data from the view to a format expected by the view-model, typically when using two-way binding with input elements.
+Most commonly you'll be creating value converters that translate model data to a format suitable for the view; however, there are situations where you'll need to convert data from the view to a format expected by the view-model, typically when using two-way binding with input elements.

-If you've used value converters in other languages such as Xaml you'll find Aurelia value converters are quite similar although with a few notable improvements:
+If you've used value converters in other languages such as Xaml, you'll find Aurelia value converters are quite similar, although with a few notable improvements:

-1. The Aurelia ValueConverter interface uses `toView` and `fromView` methods which make it quite clear which direction the data is flowing.
-This is in contrast to Xaml's `IValueConverter` which uses `Convert` and `ConvertBack`.
+1. The Aurelia ValueConverter interface uses `toView` and `fromView` methods, which make it quite clear which direction the data is flowing.
+This is in contrast to Xaml's `IValueConverter`, which uses `Convert` and `ConvertBack`.
 2. In Aurelia, converter parameters can be data-bound.
 This is something that was missing in Xaml and enables more advanced binding scenarios.
 3. Aurelia value converter methods can accept multiple parameters.
 4. Multiple value converters can be composed using pipes (`|`).